-Since the formation of IEEE in 1963 there has been a standing History Committee responsible for promoting the collection, writing and dissemination of historical information in the fields covered by IEEE technical and professional activities, as well as historical information about the IEEE and its predecessor organizations.
+Since the formation of IEEE in 1963 there has been a standing History Committee responsible for promoting the collection, writing and dissemination of historical information in the fields covered by IEEE technical and professional activities, and historical information about IEEE and its predecessor organizations.

 In 1979, the IEEE Board of Directors endorsed the concept of a professionally staffed history center to support the work of the IEEE History Committee and allocated funds, and in 1980, the Center for the History of Electrical Engineering was established in the New York IEEE offices.
 For most of the first decade, the Center staff consisted of a director, an archivist or curator, and a part-time research assistant.
 The first director was Dr. Robert Friedel, and Dr. Ronald Kline succeeded him in 1984.
 These individuals and their staffs laid the groundwork for the Center, establishing it as a leading resource for electrical history.